 On one of my trips to Paris, I came across a clay that I fell in love with.
 It was the perfect color pink and when I ran my hands through it, it was as if I was running my hands through silk.
 The powder was weightless and when you tried to pinch it, it was almost as if it would dissolve right in your hand.
 I thought to myself, this is by far the softest, smoothest clay, I have ever felt.
 I had tried other pink clays, but none came close to this one.
 First, it was so pink, which I found out later, is very rare.
 The texture alone made me want to try it.

-After a few minutes, I walked over to the gilded marble sink and pulled out one of the hotels luxurious white plush towels and began wiping the mask away.
+After a few minutes, I walked over to the gilded marble sink pulled out one of the hotel's luxurious white plush towels, and began wiping the mask away.
 I looked in the mirror, as I ran my hands across my cheeks.
 I was amazed by how smooth and soft my skin felt underneath.
-From that moment, I knew I had to add this delicate clay into my skincare routine!
-Over the course of the next few days, I used up my beautiful polished jar of clay.
+From that moment, I knew I had to add this delicate clay to my skincare routine!
+Over the next few days, I used up my beautiful polished jar of clay.
 My skin seemed to be glowing and vibrant, I just couldn't believe it.

 I explained I just had to have more of the beautiful pink clay and inquired as to why it was so different from so many clays I had tried before.
 She explained to me that not all clays are equal and there was something special about this pink clay in particular.

-Most pink clays are made by mixing white and red clays to create the look of a pink clay and then they will sell it as french pink clay.
+Most pink clays are made by mixing white and red clays to create the look of pink clay and then they will sell it as French pink clay.
 Most of the time these red and white clays are kaolin clay.
-However, a true french pink clay is made of montmorillonite clay, also known as bentonite clay.
+However, true French pink clay is made of montmorillonite clay, also known as bentonite clay.
 This clay is pink from the moment they harvest it from the earth and does not need to be mixed to achieve this beautiful pink color.

-In fact, pink bentonite clay is the rarest of bentonite clays.
-She explained because it is so rare, it is very expensive, so many other products containing pink clay use a white and red mixture of kaolin or other clays to create a pink clay in appearance.
+Pink bentonite clay is the rarest of bentonite clays.
+She explained because it is so rare, it is very expensive, so many other products containing pink clay use a white and red mixture of kaolin or other clays to create a pink clay appearance.
 I was surprised and now understood why I had never tried a clay as luxurious as this.
-I asked the Parisian woman, named Marie, can one really put a price on a smooth, glowing complexion?
+I asked the Parisian woman, named Marie, can one put a price on a smooth, glowing complexion?
 How can companies say it's too expensive?
 We both laughed and she continued to explain.

-While the kaolin clays when mixed together might create a pink looking clay, the montmorillonite clays benefits over the kaolin clays, are not the same in their properties.
+While the kaolin clays when mixed might create a pink-looking clay, the montmorillonite clay's benefits over the kaolin clays, are not the same in their properties.